tcr/node-polyglotbot/README.md

 # polyglotbot

 A quick and dirty Node.js module to pronounce and translate strings into other languages.
-To translate text in production, use something that violates fewer terms of service ;)
+If you're translating text in production, I suggest something that violates fewer terms of service ;)

 ## Usage

 `npm install polyglotbot`

-Then `require('polyglotbot/google')` or `require('polyglotbot/bing')` by your preference.
+Then choose `require('polyglotbot/google')` or `require('polyglotbot/bing')` by whichever company's lawyers you're less afraid of.

 * **polyglotbot.translate(from, to, text, callback(err, translations))** &mdash; Translates text from one language into another.
 Returns translations in preferential order.
 * **polyglotbot.pronounce(lang, text, callback(err, mp3stream))** &mdash; Pronounce text in a given language.